HuMingLab/SnapHiC/readme.md

 The SnapHiC-identified chromatin loops are stored in the file: *<outdir>/postprocessed/\*.postprocessed.summits.bedpe*. (* is the name of the dateset, which is provided via the **--prefix** argument.
 If user does not provide the **--prefix** argument, * will be replaced with *combined*).
 This tab-separated file includes the following 17 columns:
 - chr1, x1, x2, chr2, y1, y2: the start and end position of a loop.
 - outlier_count: the number of cells with >1.96 normalized contact probability (with respect to global background) at a loop.
-- pvalue, tstat, fdr_dist: statistical measures (P-values from the paired t-test, t-statistics from the paired t-test and false discovery rate for all bin pairs at the same 1D genomic distance, with respect to local background) computed for each chromatin loop.
-We recommend using fdr_dist as the measure of the chromatin loop strength.
+- pvalue, tstat, fdr_dist: statistical measures (P-values from the paired t-test, t-statistics from the paired t-test and false discovery rate for all bin pairs at the same 1D genomic distance, with respect to local background) computed for each loop.
+We recommend using fdr_dist as the measure of the loop strength.
-- case_avg, control_avg: across all cells, the average normalized contact probability of each chromatin loop (case) and its local neighboring region (control).
+- case_avg, control_avg: across all cells, the average normalized contact probability of each loop (case) and its local neighborhood region (control).
 - circle, donut, horizontal, vertical, lower_left: the average number of cells with >1.96 normalized contact probability at the five local background regions.
 SnapHiC applies extra folder change filters with respect to five local background regions.
 See details in the manuscript.

 Additionaly, a second file containing all the candidates (less sigletons), will be stored in: *<outdir>/postprocessed/\*.postprocessed.all_candidates.bedpe*.
 In addition to the columns above, this file will contain the following extra columns: